Royals vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Salvador Perez and the Kansas City Royals will try to do damage against Patrick Corbin when he takes the mound for the Washington Nationals on Friday at 8:10 PM ET, in the first game of a three-game series at Kauffman Stadium.
+Josiah Gray takes the mound for the Washington Nationals on Saturday at Kauffman Stadium against Salvador Perez and the Kansas City Royals.
+First pitch is at 4:10 PM ET.

-The favored Royals have -125 moneyline odds to win against the underdog Nationals, who are listed at +105.
+The Royals are favored in this one, at -110, while the underdog Nationals have -110 odds to upset.
 The over/under for the contest has been set at 9 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.